-The application of AI agents to RS and geoscience is a nascent, but rapidly developing field.
+The application of AI agents to RS and Geoscience is a nascent but rapidly developing field.
 Early efforts have focused predominantly on tool augmentation, demonstrating that agents can interpret user commands to invoke specific geospatial analysis tools or models.
-These include single-agent systems for tool execution \citep{xu2024rs, wei2025geotool, zhang2024geogpt, akinboyewa2025gis, chen2024llm, ning2024llm} and multi-agent frameworks for specialized data processing or collaborative analysis \citep{lin2025shapefilegpt, lee2025multi, tang2025geosr, pantiukhin2025accelerating, xie2025rag, yu2024mineagent}.
+These include single-agent systems for tool execution \cite{xu2024rs, wei2025geotool, zhang2024geogpt, akinboyewa2025gis, chen2024llm, ning2024llm} and multi-agent frameworks for specialized data processing or collaborative analysis \cite{lin2025shapefilegpt, lee2025multi, tang2025geosr, pantiukhin2025accelerating, xie2025rag, yu2024mineagent}.
 While foundational, these systems are often limited to simple, single-turn tool calls and lack the capability to orchestrate complex, multi-step analytical workflows.

-More recently, GeoFlow \citep{bhattaram2025geoflow} introduced an agentic workflow paradigm to the geospatial domain, representing a significant step forward.
-However, this and similar initial implementations exhibit three critical deficiencies that our research aims to address.
+More recently, GeoFlow \cite{bhattaram2025geoflow} introduced the Agentic Workflow paradigm to the geospatial domain, representing a significant step forward.
+However, this and similar early attempts exhibit three critical deficiencies that are worth noting.
 First, they rely on the LLM's general knowledge for planning and lack a mechanism for injecting codified, expert-validated procedural knowledge, making them prone to domain-specific errors.
 Second, their workflows are largely static, planned once at the beginning of a task, and lack the robustness to dynamically adjust to runtime failures.
 Third, they are memoryless, precluding the ability to learn from or evolve through accumulated task logs and retrieved historical cases.
-Furthermore, while benchmarks for evaluating tool-use or specific spatial cognition abilities are emerging \citep{shabbir2025thinkgeo}, a comprehensive benchmark designed to rigorously assess an agent's advanced capabilities in complex workflow orchestration, dynamic adaptation, and experiential learning is still absent.
-This paper introduces the CangLing-KnowFlow framework and corresponding benchmark to fill these critical gaps.
+Furthermore, while benchmarks for evaluating tool-use or specific spatial cognition abilities are emerging \cite{shabbir2025thinkgeo}, a comprehensive benchmark designed to rigorously assess an agent's advanced capabilities in complex workflow orchestration, dynamic adaptation, and empirical learning is still absent, which constitutes the motivation of this paper.